 These 10 rarest weed strains are just a small portion of the rare old school and landrace strains in existence.
 Unfortunately, cannabis plants are disappearing just like many other heirloom plants out there.

 Though large seed banks and biologists work hard to preserve ancient genetics from our fruits and vegetables, it’s up to dedicated and savvy breeders to preserve some of the last unhybridized cannabis cultivars on the planet.
 May their efforts be fruitful.

 - Are you searching for any of these cannabis strains?
-The Volt Cannabis Seeds Store – the store with the biggest inventory…
+Zenpype cannabis seeds bank – the store with best genetics…